Early Years Foundation Stage (EYFS)

 Our environments are organised into areas of learning.
 Below are some examples of the different learning spaces you will find in our EYFS unit.

 We believe that the environment our EYFS children spend time in each day plays a key role in supporting and extending their development and learning.
 A great deal of time and effort is spent ensuring that the nursery and reception environments are a stimulating place to be.

 We offer experiences that allow children to learn through and develop the characteristics of learning.
 There are 3 characteristics of effective learning:

 Playing and Exploring- Children are encouraged to be curious and to investigate and experience things.
 A stimulating environment is vital to ensure that this area of learning is maximised to its full potential.

 Active Learning- It is important that children develop their ability to concentrate and are keen to keep on trying if they encounter difficulties.

 Creating and thinking critically- We want children to have their own ideas, be able to make links between ideas, and develop strategies for doing things.

 Our Curriculum for Early Years Foundation Stage is centred on the three prime, and four specific areas of learning and development from the Early Years Foundation Stage curriculum guidance.
 Below is a brief overview of the key skills that each area of learning will address.

 - Literacy development: Phonic knowledge and application are embedded throughout learning of reading and writing.
 Children participate in daily phonic sessions following the Read Write Inc phonics scheme.
-Children have access to a wide range of reading materials to ignite their interest and we enjoy at least one story time together each day.
+Children have access to a wide range of reading materials to ignite their interest and we enjoy regular story, rhyme and singing sessions together each day.